RWM101/Tax-Firm-Data/README.md

 - Reallocate projects from London Moran once large projects are in progress to prevent hidden bottlenecks.

 ## Next Steps
-Right now, much of the Project Manager's role involves eliminating potential bottlenecks before they surface.
-When projects are completed and rolled over to the following year, all the assigned preparers carry over, so the next step would be to do forecasting, showing the number of projects and project hours assigned to all staff at the start of each year.
-This would emphasize the preparers with excessive hours allocated for the year, as well as those who are underutilized and will likely be seeking work throughout the year.
+- Build a forecast dashboard.
+Assigned staff are carried over year-after-year, so it's possible to see who is already over- and under-utilized.
+The Project Manager can make changes and recommendations based on this.

-Additionally, the firm has switched to new tracking software, which includes additional metrics for how long projects have remained in each status.
-This would be useful to find where projects are stalling throughout their life cycle, and to highlight which projects have been stalled the longest.
-Not only could we see who is responsible for each stalled project, but partners could also see which clients are being underserved by inaction.
+- As the firm has switched to new software, it is now possible to see where projects are stalling and losing momentum.
+The next action item would be to pull all projects which have been "sitting" at a particular status longer than average.
+The PM can then follow-up with partners about their projects that make the list.